sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Scientific Software Ecosystems & Communities, December 8
+### IDEAS-ECP Webinar on Scientific Software Ecosystems & Communities, this Wednesday!

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Scientific Software Ecosystems and Communities: Why We Need Them and How Each of Us Can Help Them Thrive" and will take place **Wednesday, December 8, 2021, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Scientific Software Ecosystems and Communities: Why We Need Them and How Each of Us Can Help Them Thrive" and will take place this **Wednesday, December 8, 2021, at 10:00 am Pacific time.**

 In this webinar, Lois Curfman McInnes (Argonne National Laboratory)